vije1711/Pihu_Math/README.md

 python project.py
 ```

-Select your desired operations and the number of questions, then start the exam.
+Select your desired operations, choose a difficulty level (Easy, Medium or Hard) and specify the number of questions, then start the exam.
 After completion you can save a PDF report summarizing your results.

 ## Repository contents
 - `project.py` – main program containing the GUI and quiz logic.